 After you’re done with recovering your data from the broken USB drive, it’s time to focus on fixing it.
 Again, you should only attempt these fixes once your data is safe and sound, as some of these fixes are guaranteed to delete your data.
 Here are several ways to fix a broken USB device.

-How to Fix a Flash Drive Not Showing Up
+Method 2: Fix a USB Flash Drive Not Showing Up Due to a Missing Drive Letter

 To fix a USB drive that’s not showing up: